plant-genomics/training/docs/modules/databases.md

 **Overview**

+* This page has links to databases for sequences, tools, workflows and plants.
-* Some of these databases are for one plant species only, and some are for a selection of species with tools to compare genome features.
+* Some of these databases are for one plant species only; some are for a selection of species with tools to compare genome features.
 * Most of these databases are linked to at least one other database by inputs or outputs.
 * Databases are sometimes abandoned - look at the most recent update/release or news on the start page to find out if it is current.
 The ones in the links below seem to be active.
 * There is no single standard repository for annotated genomes: these are held across various databases.

-**Database links**
+**Sequences and genome browsers**

 * NCBI: Sequence Read Archive: [https://www.ncbi.nlm.nih.gov/sra](https://www.ncbi.nlm.nih.gov/sra)
 * NCBI: Genomes: [https://www.ncbi.nlm.nih.gov/home/genomes/](https://www.ncbi.nlm.nih.gov/home/genomes/)